JetBrains/intellij-sdk-docs/topics/tutorials/code_intentions.md

 The sample plugin contains the `ConditionalOperatorConverterTest` Java class and the test data in the <path>test/testData/</path> directory.
 To perform the plugin test, run the `ConditionalOperatorConverterTest.testIntention()` method.

-For detailed information about testing and all related procedures, refer to [Testing](https://www.jetbrains.com/help/idea/performing-tests.html) in the IntelliJ IDEA Web Help.